rodrigooler/elixir-graphql-boilerplate/README.md

 To start your Phoenix server:

+  * Create database `sh scripts/create_database.sh` (verify that the settings are correct in devs.exs)
   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
   * Start Phoenix endpoint with `mix phx.server`